 One key consideration when selecting the most appropriate type of LAF cupboard is the air turbulence.
 Each time a utensil or user enters the working area, the air flow will be disturbed.

 Conversely, a vertical cupboard is the ideal choice when using large pieces of equipment.
 The workspace is taller, deeper, and allows users to carry out tasks with greater flexibility.
+You can find more information on laminar air flow here.

 The Key Differences Between the Two